 WHAT MY NEUROLINES CLASSES ARE LIKE

 My NeuroLines classes are centered around a drawing process I’ve been doing most of my life.
-We start with simple lines—both outer shapes and inner movement—and build from there.
+We start with simple lines, both outer shapes and inner movement and build from there.
 It’s slow, intentional, and surprisingly powerful.
-You’ll learn how to layer marks using different pen sizes and styles, creating work that’s entirely your own.
+You’ll learn how to layer with outer and inner lines using different pen sizes and styles, creating work that’s entirely your own.

 You don’t need any art experience.
-Just show up with a little patience, an open mind, and the willingness to explore something that might surprise you.
+Just show up with a little patience, an open mind, able to take instruction, and the willingness to explore something that might surprise you while quieting your mind and body.

 Here’s what you’ll walk away with: